ShyAssassin/RhythmPy/README.md

 # PyRhythm
-A simple bot that plays mania for you im still working on this btw :p
+A simple bot that plays rhythm games for you im still working on this btw :p
 <a href="https://trello.com/b/IkrtUXl8/pyrhythm">Click here for the roadmap and planned features</a>